What is DELTA?

 Extended written assignment on a chosen specialist area (ESP, EAP, young learners, exam classes, online teaching, management).
 Includes needs analysis, course design, and syllabus planning.

-Module Flexibility
+Module flexibility

 Each module is assessed independently and leads to a separate certificate.
 This flexibility allows teachers to continue working while studying and complete modules at their own pace.